geocryology/globsim/README.md

 └── plots/                                    # all the produced plots are found here
     └── some .pdf files
 ```

+## Adapting the code

+### Change locations
+1. Make sure to update the list of stations in **./user_input/config_globsim_pre_hypso.csv**
+2. Update the area bounding box of the ERA5 and JRA-3Q TOML configuration files (MAKE SURE TO HAVE AT LEAST 1.5 DECIMAL DEGREES IN BOTH LATITUDE AND LATITUDE)

+See the [Siteslist](/docs/source/Siteslist.rst) page for details about sites list.

+### Change period
+Change 'beg' and 'end' fields under [scale], [interpolate], and [scale] sections of both TOML configuration files.

+### Change kernels
+See the [Operation](/docs/source/Operation.rst) page for details about available scaling kernels and associated netCDF variables.

 ## Disclaimer
 GlobSim is made available for use under the GNU GPL-3 license.
 We do not guarantee that this software will work with your particular hardware or software.
 We also make no claim of offering technical support or continued development.
 However, any issues or bugs should be reported using the github issue tracking tool.